turbaevsky/indicators/doc/PI_DB_TS.md

 ![](pic/pa13.PNG)

-When the analysed quarter is selected, the world performance report will be showed.
+When the analysed quarter is selected, the world performance report will be shown.

 ![](pic/pa14.PNG)